WICG/portals/design-discussion.md

 ## Session history
  - A portal context should have its own session history.
  - Upon activation, a portal inherits the session history of its predecessor, appending its current entry as the last entry in the history.
+   - Optionally, a page should be able to specify that a portal activation should replace its current entry in the session history, similarly to using location.replace for navigation.

 ## On activation: do nothing / reload me under my origin
 This is only relevant when activating a Portal that ran in the isolated mode.
 The desired behavior must be specified before the activation occurs: